Hugh John Beazley: Malta

+Later war service

 After serving on Air Marshal Arthur Tedder's staff, Beazley returned to operations in December 1942, flying the twin-engined Beaufighter.
 He was posted to No. 89 Squadron RAF in North Africa before, in October 1943, travelling with it to join the fighting in South East Asia.
 In March 1944 he was awarded a Distinguished Flying Cross for "displaying the highest standard of courage and leadership" and appointed to command the operational airfield at Minneriya in Ceylon.
 He was promoted squadron leader on 13 June 1944.

 In the final stages of the war Beazley was offered further promotion, but since this meant he would have to stop flying, he transferred to Transport Command and flew Dakotas with No. 246 Squadron RAF in Europe, the Middle and Far East until 1946, when he left the RAF.
 He officially relinquished his commission on 23 August 1954.

-Post-war
+Later life

 After leaving the RAF, Beazley joined the Colonial Office and was posted to Nigeria, where he worked for 10 years, rising to become a Senior Resident.
 He loved Nigeria and its people and remained lifelong friends with his Nigerian colleague, Simeon Adebo – later United Nations Under-Secretary General.
 After Nigeria was granted independence, Beazley became a chartered accountant and joined the BET group, where he worked as a finance director until his retirement in 1981.

 In Hertfordshire Beazley was an important supporter of the Conservative Party, serving as a councillor and then as chairman of Hoddesdon district council.
 He was also president of the Broxbourne Conservative Association.

 Beazley was a trustee and treasurer of the Battle of Britain Memorial Trust, playing a major role in establishing a permanent memorial to "The Few" at Capel-Le-Ferne.

 In 1947 Beazley married Mary Rawlings, daughter of Admiral Sir Bernard Rawlings.
 Beazley died on 13 June 2011 and was survived by his wife, their two sons and one daughter.